 On the more aggressive side, I recommend matching the lowest price of the same fulfillment method.
-On the more conservative side, I’d price between $0.01 and 1% higher than the lowest price of the same fulfillment method.
+I’d price between $0.01 and 1% higher than the lowest price of the same fulfillment method on the more conservative side.

-The reason for this is there are a few different “gaps” in the prices these items are selling for.
-Whenever I’m pricing an item I will look for significant gaps in price between the offers, and if there’s a decent gap, then many times I will price at the higher end of the spectrum to see if I can make some additional margin on the product I am selling.
+This is because there are a few different “gaps” in the prices these items are selling for.
+Whenever I’m pricing an item, I will look for significant gaps in price between the offers.
+If there’s a decent gap, then many times, I will price at the higher end of the spectrum to see if I can make some additional margin on the product I am selling.

 Pricing is something that you will definitely get a better feel for as you gain more experience selling on Amazon, but these general guidelines should be a good starting point.
-If you go through these basic guidelines, you will definitely be able to make money in Amazon Arbitrage.
+If you go through these basic guidelines, you will definitely make money in Amazon Arbitrage.